MasterClass Review: Is It Worth It? [50+ Courses Watched]

 5 Reasons I Recommend MasterClass

-1. The classes are life-improving
+1. The video lessons are life-improving

 It sounds cheesy, but I truly felt like I got something big out of every course that I use in my life regularly.
 Especially courses on poker, business, negotiation and making deals, and drumming.
 Some are just mindset stuff that I rarely use, but I use drumming and poker tips almost daily now.